sensu/check-disk-usage/README.md

-  -E, --exclude-fs-path strings   Comma separated list of file system paths to exclude from checking -w, --warning float             Warning threshold for file system usage (default 85) -c, --critical float            Critical threshold for file system usage (default 95) -h, --help                      help for check-disk-usage
+  -E, --exclude-fs-path strings   Comma separated list of file system paths to exclude from checking -w, --warning float             Warning threshold for file system usage (default 85) -c, --critical float            Critical threshold for file system usage (default 95) -m, --magic float               Magic factor to adjust warning/critical thresholds (example: 0.9, 1.0 == no adjustment) (default 1)
+  -M, --minimum float             Volumes under this size (in GB) will not be adjusted by magic factor (default 100) -n, --normal float              Thresholds are not adjusted for filesystems of exactly this size, thresholds are reduced for smaller and increased for larger (default 20)
+  -h, --help                      help for check-disk-usage

 Use "check-disk-usage [command] --help" for more information about a command.